ufjschool/ob-s14/drafts/second/jamesthieke.md

 Fr.
 Nikitas Theodosion, priest of St. Elizabeth’s Greek Orthodox Church, said the judgment of a human’s soul after death comes only at the Second Judgment, when Christ will come again to judge the world.
 How soon after death that happens, where the soul is in the meantime, and how time even works in the afterlife are less clear to the Church.

-When asked if the souls could come back to Earth, Theodosion said the notion has no support from the faith.
+When asked if the souls could come back to Earth, Theodosion said the notion has no support from the Orthodox faith.

 “There is nothing that has ever given us that impression,” he said, “other than the resurrection of Christ.”